andrewskyboss/milestone-project-02/README.md

 #### Developer Goals
 - Design and implement a front-end web application based on the best principles of user experience design, accessibility, and responsiveness.
-- Implement a dynamic front-end web application using HTML, CSS, and JavaScript technologies.
+- Implement a dynamic front-end web application using HTML, CSS, and vanilla JavaScript technologies.
 - Clearly document the process for future usage and reference.
 - Use version control software to maintain and share code with other developers.
 - Test and deploy the web application to a Cloud platform.